Chris Jericho: All Elite Wrestling / Ring of Honor (2019–present)

+The Inner Circle (2019–2021)

 On January 8, 2019, Jericho made a surprise appearance at a media event organized by the upstart All Elite Wrestling (AEW) promotion.
-Shortly afterwards, Jericho was filmed signing a full-time performers three-year contract with AEW and shaking hands with the company's President Tony Khan.
-Jericho defeated Kenny Omega at the promotion's inaugural event Double or Nothing on May 25, and went on to defeat Adam Page at All Out to become the inaugural AEW World Champion.
+Shortly afterwards, Jericho was filmed signing a full-time performers three-year contract with AEW.
+Jericho defeated Kenny Omega at the promotion's inaugural event Double or Nothing on May 25, and went on to defeat Adam Page at All Out on August 31 to become the inaugural AEW World Champion.
 On the premiere episode of Dynamite on October 2, Jericho allied himself with Sammy Guevara, Jake Hager, Santana and Ortiz, creating a stable that would be known as The Inner Circle.
-Jericho would make successful title defences against Darby Allin on the October 16 episode of Dynamite and Cody at the Full Gear pay-per-view on November 9.
-On the episode of Dynamite after Full Gear, Jericho and Guevara challenged SoCal Uncensored (Frankie Kazarian and Scorpio Sky) for the AEW World Tag Team Championship, but they failed to win when Sky pinned Jericho with a small package, thus suffering his first loss in AEW.
-Jericho would successfully retain the AEW World Championship against Sky on the November 27 episode of Dynamite.
+Jericho would make successful title defences against Darby Allin on the October 16 episode of Dynamite, Cody at Full Gear on November 9, and Scorpio Sky on the Thanksgiving Eve special episode on November 27.
+In December, Jericho started a feud with Jon Moxley where he tried to convince Moxley to join the group.
+At Revolution on February 29, 2020, Jericho lost the title to Moxley.

-In December, The Inner Circle began to attempt to entice Jon Moxley to join the group.
-On the January 8, 2020, episode of Dynamite, Moxley initially joined the group, however, this was later revealed to be a ruse from Moxley as he attacked Jericho and Sammy Guevara.
-Moxley then became the number one contender for Jericho's championship at Revolution on February 29, where Moxley defeated Jericho to win the title, ending his inaugural AEW World Championship reign at 182 days.